SunandanKar/Rock-Paper-Scissors-Game-using-OpenCV-and-Hand-Tracking/README.md

 - The hand tracking functionality is powered by MediaPipe.
 - Special thanks to OpenCV for providing an extensive library for image processing.

----

-Feel free to modify the description and instructions to better suit your repository and any additional details you'd like to include.